barnwalp/Notes/vim_commands.md

 		t, T - similar to f, F, but cursor does not go upto the character ./ word_name - it can be used with verbs as well, eg. c./verbs will change from current position to first occurence of verbs

+### 10. Folding in VIM
+	First select the para you want to fold, then use zf - to fold the para
+	zo - to open the para
+	zc - type anywhere in para to re-fold the para :mkview - to save the current view, it will save the current view in .vim/view folder :loadview - to reload the current saved view where folding has been saved

 ###################################################################################